canjs/can-stache-element-ssr/README.md

 - http://localhost:8080/dev/tasks -> serves /index.html + page is "tasks"
 - http://localhost:8080/dev/asdf -> serves /index.html (with status 200) + page is "asdf" (shows 404 page)

+#### Also in either mode

+You can go directly to the built index.html file to load the built one, main.js and can-route update it to the correct "page" on hydrate and the url silently changes to the correct path

+- http://localhost:8080/dist/tasks/index.html -> serves dist/tasks/index.html + page is "tasks"

 ### Debugging

 #### vscode